JohnDoee/deluge-streaming/README.md

 Technically, it tries to download the part of a file the user requests and downloads ahead, this enables seeking in video files.

+## Where to download

+You can download this release on Github.
+Look for the "releases" tab on the repository page.
+Under that tab, eggs for Python 2.6 and 2.7 should exist.

 ## How to use

 * Install plugin